PowerShell/ProjectMercury/README.md

 ## AI Agents

-AI Shell provides a framework for creating and registering multiple AI Agents.
+Project Mercury provides a framework for creating and registering multiple AI Agents.
 The agents are libraries that you use to interact with different AI models or assistance providers.
 Currently, these are the supported agents:

 Agent README files:

 - [`openai-gpt`][08]
+- [`ollama`][06]
 - [`interpreter`][07]

 When you run `aish`, you are prompted to choose an agent.
 For more details about each agent, see the README in the each agent folder.

-## How to use AI Shell
+## Usage

 To start a chat session with the LLM, run `aish`, which starts a new session in your current window.
 Choose the agent you would like to use.
 Once you select an agent you can begin your conversation.